abel-bernabeu/facecompressor/README.md

 # Test suite

-All the unit and integration tests are discovered with "pytest" instrospection, so you just need to type one command for executing them all:
+All the unit and integration tests are discovered with "pytest" introspection, so you just need to type one command for executing them all:

 `pytest`